October 27, 2025

 The Chicago Fed Labor Market Indicators include estimates of two rates summarizing flows into and out of unemployment that provide context for changes in the unemployment rate:

-- Chicago Fed Layoffs and Other Separations Rate
+- Chicago Fed Layoffs and Other Separations Rate (inflow rate)

-- Chicago Fed Hiring Rate for Unemployed Workers
+- Chicago Fed Hiring Rate for Unemployed Workers (outflow rate)

 Layoffs and other job separations (such as quits and discharges) represent the most common ways in which workers experience voluntary and involuntary unemployment.
-The Chicago Fed Layoffs and Other Separations Rate is an estimate of the percentage of previously employed workers that experienced a separation event (layoff, quit, or discharge) in the reference week of the month used by the BLS in its Employment Situation report.
+The Chicago Fed Layoffs and Other Separations Rate is an estimate of the percentage of previously employed workers that experienced a separation event (layoff, quit, or discharge) leading to non-employment in the reference week of the month used by the BLS in its Employment Situation report.
 As the Layoffs and Other Separations Rate increases, it puts upward pressure on the unemployment rate.

 For additional information, see Forecast Details.